Installing using Docker and Docker Compose

 docker_admin> cd /opt

-docker_admin> git clone https://github.com/RotherOSS/otobo-docker.git --branch <BRANCH> --single-branch
+docker_admin> git clone https://github.com/RotherOSS/otobo-docker.git --branch <TAG> --single-branch

 2. Create an initial .env file